danaespentz/dbProject/README.md

 # dbProject
 To DO:
 1. User Manual
-2. Indexes

-3. New Book --> import cover image
+2. CHANGE PWD STUDENTS --> prof check redirect
+3. search by student ID issues from admin
 4. empty book cover on redirect
+5. cover pags ????
+6. reports should be diff for reseve and borrow and then checked for book_operations..